ryze-digital/cookie-consent/README.md

 ## Demos

 Checkout this repository and use the [/demos](/demos) folder as document root to see a running demo in the browser.
+You need to add your project ID to the related data attributes to make the demos work.

 - [OneTrust demo](/demos/onetrust.html)
 - [Cookiebot demo](/demos/cookiebot.html)